RX-M/web-public/self-study/ckad-mod-5/ckad-mod-5-drill-answer.md

 $
 </code></pre>

 Take a close look at the init container image name.
-If you check docker hub you will see that no such image exists.
-The init  container image name is incorrect/mis-formated.
+If you check Docker Hub you will see that no such image exists.
+The init  container image name is incorrect.
 Change the image name to <code>alpine</code> or <code>alpine:latest</code> to correct the issue.

-<pre class="wp-block-code"><code>
-$ nano pod-debug-1.yaml && cat pod-debug-1.yaml
+<pre class="wp-block-code"><code>$ nano pod-debug-1.yaml && cat pod-debug-1.yaml

 apiVersion: v1
 kind: Pod